|Carl Heinrich Bloch, The Resurrection (Wikmedia Commons)|

 - Jesus Appears to the Disciples (Luke 24:26–48; John 20:19–23 [to the Ten only]; [Mark 16:14])

 Ideas for Families

 - I find nothing wrong with traditional activities such as egg hunts and gathering candy Easter morning.
 But as we do Christmas morning, we make sure that the spiritual focus comes first and the "fun" second.

 - Gather in a room, say the parents' bedroom, other than where Easter baskets and candy may be found.
 Read one of the resurrection stories, such as Luke 24:1–12.
-Then bear testimony of the resurrection, sing "Christ the Lord Is Risen Today," and have family prayer.
-After this other Easter traditions can follow.
+Then bear testimony of the resurrection, sing "Christ the Lord Is Risen Today" or "He Is Risen" and have family prayer.
+After this, other Easter traditions can follow.

 - Talk about the reactions of the different characters to the evidence provided them that first Easter: the stone rolled away, the empty tomb, the witness of angels, and finally appearances of the Risen Lord.
 How do we react to the news of the resurrection of Jesus?
 How does our testimony start with small evidences, is reinforced by the witness of others, and finally solidified by personal revelation?

 - Read or sing C. Austin Miles' "In the Garden" (see the background of this hymn in the musical reflection below)